dextercd/Midilute/README.md

     0 'Mordhau input   '

 # Digital piano is my midi device, Mordhau input is the virtual device that we
-# want to connect with.
+# want to connect to.

 $ aconnect 28:0 128:0